Travelbound logo

 Depart school in your coach Channel crossing to Calais - journey time from Calais about 5 hours without excursion stop Optional short stop in Honfleur en route to the Château du Molay Château entertainment and evening meal

-Breakfast and packed lunch Market Assignment, prepare a cold lunch with your market ingredients back at the Château Visit Bayeux and the Bayeux Tapestry, complete the Bayeux town trail walk Château entertainment and evening meal included, with frogs’ legs and snails
+Breakfast and packed lunch French Market Assignment Visit Bayeux and the Bayeux Tapestry, complete the Bayeux town trail walk Château entertainment and evening meal included, with snails and mussels

 Travel by British touring coach